Golem

-In modern popular culture, the word has become generalized, and any crude automaton devised by a sorcerer may be termed a "golem".
+The Golem, in Jewish tradition, may be compared to the popular trope of the Frankenstein monster (19th century).
+Indeed, the Golem is even a precursor or inspiration of the Frankenstein monster in several phases of the folklore.
+Whereas Mary Shelley's book, Frankenstein, was written in the 1810's, legends of the Golem go all the way back to 12th century in the tradition of Jewish Kabbalah--if not further, back to the Talmud.

+In modern culture, the term denotes "any magically created human figure", with such beings appearing frequently in tabletop role-playing games and video games.

 Etymology

 The word golem occurs once in the Bible, in Psalm 139, which uses the word גׇּלְמִ֤י (golmi; 'my golem', 'my light form', 'raw material') to connote the unfinished human being before God's eyes.
 Pirkei Avot 5:9 uses the term to refer to someone who is unsophisticated: "[There are] seven things [characteristic] in a clod, and seven in a wise man" (שִׁבְעָה דְבָרִים בַּגֹּלֶם וְשִׁבְעָה בֶחָכָם).

 In Modern Hebrew, golem is used to mean 'dumb', 'helpless', or 'pupa'.
 Similarly, it is often used today as a metaphor for a stupid man or other entity that serves a man under controlled conditions, but is hostile to him in other circumstances.
 Golem passed into Yiddish as goylem, meaning someone who is lethargic or in a stupor.